PCSX2/pcsx2/bin/GameIndex.md

 ## Game Fixes

 These values are case-sensitive so take care.
-If you incorrect specify a GameFix, you will get a validation error on startup.
+If you incorrectly specify a GameFix, you will get a validation error on startup.
 Any invalid game-fixes will be dropped from the game's list of fixes.

 ### Options